About the Project

 - Starting/contributing to individual journeys toward becoming anti-racist, as well as furthering the anti-racism work of History Cambridge

 - Reaching a wide and varied audience through History Cambridge outreach efforts (social media, mailing list, press outlets, etc.) and via heavily-travelled Brattle Street.

 Call To Artists

-We seek an artist who lives or works in Cambridge and is sensitive to the connected history of Massachusetts and plantations in the Caribbean.
+We seek an artist who lives or works in Massachusetts and is sensitive to the connected history of Massachusetts and plantations in the Caribbean.
 The artist will create a site-specific, temporary piece of installation art to be publicly displayed on the front yard of the HLN House through the Summer of 2022.
 The artist will give a public presentation on their work in June or July.

 To be considered for this project, please submit:

 - 2-3 paragraphs of textual description

 - Timeframe for completion of work